 On the drive from Lake Glenbawn to Lake Keepit, wind through Scone’s horse country before stopping in Tamworth for lunch and a quick photo at the Big Golden Guitar, then continue on to Gunnedah, where the towering painted grain silos add an unexpected splash of colour to the landscape.
 As the scenery opens into wide plains and big skies, you’ll feel the shift into classic northern NSW countryside before arriving lakeside.

 Cruising into Reflections Lake Keepit, you’ll feel that big-sky country calm settle in as soon as you glimpse the broad waters and gentle bushland that stretch to the horizon.
-Here, its all about switching off; cast a line for silver perch and Murray cod, glide across the water in a kayak or boat, or simply watch the sunset turn the lake gold.
+Here, it's all about switching off; cast a line for silver perch and Murray cod, glide across the water in a kayak or boat, or simply watch the sunset turn the lake gold.
 With a waterpark, BMX track, skate park and plenty of room to roam, Lake Keepit delivers that relaxed inland escape.
 Hint: Opt for a serious upgrade and stay in a Wilderluxe Glamping Tent - the ultimate in bush luxury.

 Arriving at Reflections Copeton Waters, the scale of Copeton Dam immediately impresses — expansive water framed by bushland and wide horizons.
 Whether you’re here to chase Murray cod and yellowbelly, launch the boat for a day on the water, paddle along quiet inlets or simply relax beside the shoreline, this park invites you to set your own pace.
 With lakeside cabins, powered sites and easy access to Inverell and Bingara, Copeton Waters is the kind of place where the road trip naturally slows, and the country adventure really begins.